Alamport/DiscreteMathCalculator/README.md

     3) a

 ## Solution
 Here, I plan on creating a flexible site that can handle various statements with the possibility of expanding it to more expansions in the future.
+Some amenities I have in mind include:
+1. Color Panel for the diagram
+2. A reference key
+3. User interface bar
+4. Setting to allow differences in size and opacity
+5. Options to choose the number of diagrams

 ### Possible Expansions